Open-Systems-Pharmacology/Qualification-DDI-CYP3A4/Qualification/Input/Content/Intro_evaluation_CTprofiles.md

-The following section shows concentration time profiles of the simulated DDI studies in comparison to observed data (if available).
+The following section shows concentration time profiles of the victim drugs of the simulated DDI studies in comparison to observed data (if available).